rahil627/nature-guardian-anarchy/docs/index.md

 ---
-title: the forest
+title: forest
 layout: default
 ---
+welcome to
+# {{ site.title }}
-is a back-to-nature 'n permaculture project and digital communal space for passionate people that either: follows nature's way of life, strives to go back to nature, strives to protect all beings that follow nature, make tools or ideas or new ways to aid all beings to stick to the path, or would love to follow nature's way but can't because of circumstances, 'n so on; constantly struggling to find ways to survive against civilization: indigenous, migrants, minorities, outcasts, hippies: *real* people
+a back-to-nature 'n permaculture project and digital communal space for passionate people that either: follows nature's way of life, strives to go back to nature, strives to protect all beings that follow nature, make tools or ideas or new ways to aid all beings to stick to the path, or would love to follow nature's way but can't because of circumstances, 'n so on; constantly struggling to find ways to survive against civilization: indigenous, migrants, minorities, outcasts, hippies: *real* people

 ![](beautiful.jpg?raw=true)